Make Your Product THE SHOW

 So how do we reach Mark?

 Instead of trying to reach Mark through an ad, smart marketers are reaching him through the content he consumes.
 It turns out there’s another show Mark watches.
 It’s not sponsored by a major television company.
 It’s not aired on a major cable network.
 Instead, it’s hosted on YouTube and produced by David, a college student giving out dating advice with a wry sense of humor.
-The combination has proven to be addictive: Mark is one of David’s 30 thousand follower.
+The combination has proven to be addictive: Mark is one of David’s 30 thousand followers.
 David is an influencer, and he presents a golden opportunity to leverage influencer marketing.
 If we work with David on a deal to casually eat our new burger and review its taste in a short 3-minute video, it won’t be long before Mark—along with David’s 30 thousand other followers—will visit his local fast food joint to try the burger out himself.
 We successfully reach Mark not by bombarding him with ads, but by communicating through David’s YouTube channel, a key source of influence in Mark’s daily life.

 The time to invest in influencer marketing is now.
 Platforms like NeoReach have been developed to help businesses and influencers connect and drive productive partnerships.
 Social media has given rise to a massive number of influencers, but marketers are only starting to capitalize on the opportunities they present.
 Supply is much higher than demand, meaning the current cost of influencer marketing is incredibly low for the value it delivers — $6.50 of revenue for every $1.00 spent.
 Of course, as marketers continue to enter the influencer marketing space, ROI will inevitably drop in response to rising demand.
 But the lesson is already clear: